 - The goal isn’t to stop this from happening, it’s to learn that you don’t have to get stuck when it does.
 Once you learn this, noticing the sensation will be so non-threatening that you won’t notice that you’ve noticed it.

 - The fact that your attention wandered back to the sensation is cause for celebration.
 Hear me out: If your attention has wandered back to the sensation, that means it must have wandered away from it first, which means you successfully disengaged from it.
 Congratulations!
 Now do the same thing again.

-If you stop fighting against the things you can’t control and start fighting against the things you can, you’ll be feeling much better very soon.
+Sensorimotor is actually extremely simple to treat.
+The key is threading the needle between awareness and attention.
+If you stop fighting against the mental processes you can’t control, and start fighting against the ones you can, you’ll be feeling much better very soon.